 - 10. SEARCHES: Public school students do possess a clearly established constitutional right to be free from unreasonable searches and seizures.
 (1) However, school officials may search students when they have "reasonable suspicion in light of all circumstances" to do so.
 (2) That is, there must be reasonable grounds to believe that the search will reveal a violation of school rules or produce evidence of unlawful activity. - 11.
 SOCIAL PROBATION: Limiting access to extra-curricular activities as a consequence for behavior, particularly tardiness. - 12.
 SUSPENSION: Out-of-School Suspension is a temporary exclusion of a student from school, from riding the school bus, or from a class or classes, for a period of time not to exceed 10 consecutive school days for safety reasons.
 In the case of a suspension at all levels, appropriate school personnel must have contact with parent/guardian.
 If an emergency day(s) occurs during the suspension causing the district to cancel school, the suspension days will be changed to reflect the days the school was not in session.
 Suspension days are counted for the days schools are in session. - 13.
 TIME OUT AND PHYSICAL RESTRAINT: The Board of Education bears the responsibility of protecting the safety, health, and wellbeing of the students and staff and maintaining a safe and orderly environment for learning.
 Therefore, it may be necessary at times to physically restrain or physically remove a student into a time out setting when the student presents an imminent danger of harm to self or others.
 It is the policy of this District to implement time out and physical restraint procedures as a means of maintaining a safe and orderly learning environment as a last resort intervention to preserve the safety of students and staff.
+The district is committed to utilizing proactive and positive interventions prior to any instance of physical restraint or time out.
 Neither time out nor physical restraint procedures shall be used as form of punishment or discipline.
 The District shall provide notification to parents within 24 hours of the use of physical restraint or time out.
 The district will maintain compliance with all rules and regulations from the Illinois State Board of Education regarding seclusion and physical restraint.

+Legal Reference:

-Legal Reference: School Code: 105 ILCS 5/10-20.14
+School Code: 105 ILCS 5/10-20.14 105 ILCS 5/14-8.05 105 ILCS 5/24-24

-105 ILCS 5/14-8.05 105 ILCS 5/24-24 105 ILCS 5/2-3.130 23 Ill.Adm.
+105 ILCS 5/2-3.130 23 III.Adm.
 Code 1.285